kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 # Call Management Center - ISDM Report

+## Table of Contents
+1. Executive Summary
+2. Project Objectives
+3. Problem Definition
+4. Stakeholders
+5. Design Thinking Principles Perspective
+  * Empathy maps
+  * POV Statements
+  * Reflection
+  * Product Backlog
+6. Agile Methodology
+7. Scrum
+8. Assumptions
+9. Work-Products and Models
+10. Competitive Advantage
+  * Possible effects of project failure

+## Executive Summary
+This report examines the problems surrounding the operations of a call management centre and recommend methods of increasing its efficiency and effectiveness.

+The research showcases that the current system operation is complicated due to the number and nature of the holiday packages.
+Furthermore, wait times for customers are too long, making the relationship between them and the employee tarnished before the call begins.
+After the customer connects with a Relationship Manager, they dont have enough information about the customer, making the process and call rate slow and inefficient.
+These factors are the major causes to why the current system operation has problems.

+The travel company is aiming to circumvent these issues by developing a new information system that improves the overall operations of the call management system.
+The report concludes that it would be ideal to satisfy its existing customer base while also attracting new potential customers due to the efficient and effective new information system.

 ## Project Objectives
 The goal of this project is to improve the in-house call management centre of a major travel company.